Exclusive Discount on Checkout Save More with our Exclusive Discount on Checkout

 Unlike the shorter, 10-hour course, this program is able to take a much deeper look into topics such as workers’ rights, employer responsibilities, and common hazards.
 This sort of specialized training is highly coveted across the industries, with refresher courses suggested every three to five years.

-This certification is especially valuable in industries that experience the highest risks, like construction and maritime.
+This course is especially valuable in industries that experience the highest risks, like construction and maritime.

-In cities such as Philadelphia, contractors are required to have OSHA 30 certified supervisors on staff to obtain or renew their Contractor Licenses.
+In cities such as Philadelphia, contractors are required to have OSHA 30 course to provide supervisors on staff to obtain or renew their Contractor Licenses.

-More than just meeting regulatory requirements, this certification opens up a world of career opportunities.
+More than just meeting regulatory requirements, this course opens up a world of career opportunities.
 It makes individuals eligible for higher positions such as safety management or compliance oversight.

 Explore OSHA 30 Training Curriculum